Join the problem-solving WhatsApp group to get your answer: https://elec-engg.com/whatsapp-group-for-protection-engineers/

 – Does unbalance result in current flow in neutral?

 – Earlier we faced this type of problem.
 During switching on the BFP the unit is tripping on 95% earth fault protection.
 Even we are having UAT.
 The problem is a loose connection at the HV side of UAT. due to BFP starting currents because of loose connection at HV side of UAT power termination at one phase causing flashover.
 Then the same is rectified.
 So I am suspecting these types of problems may be there.
-In our case, the generating voltage level is 11 kV and BFP is of 6.6 kV.
-Generator capacity is 50 MW.
+In our case, the generating voltage level is 11 kV and BFP is 6.6 kV.
+The generator capacity is 50 MW.
 Generator Neutral earthing is with NGT.

 – Can someone tell me why the motor behaves as constant impedance load while starting and as constant power load while running?